ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-lab-series/learning-ropes-nifi-lab0.md

 In this tutorial, we will learn about our lab environment, how to install NiFi onto Hortonworks Sandbox or on a local machine and start NiFi.

 ## Pre-Requisites
+- Completed Learning the Ropes of Apache NiFi
 - Downloaded and Installed Hortonworks Sandbox (Needed for Step 2 if you go with Option 1 for NiFi installation)
 - For windows users, to run linux terminal commands in these tutorials, download [Git Bash](https://openhatch.org/missions/windows-setup/install-git-bash).